 In Part 1 of this series I spoke about how you can prepare and plan for a vacation with your baby.
-In this post I will give you meal ideas for babyled weaning on vacation.
+In this post I will give you meal ideas for baby led weaning vacation.

 I have also listed everything my son ate on our recent weekend getaway.
-I hope this can serve as an idea as to how a baby led weaning vacation looks like.
+This can serve as an idea as to how a baby led weaning vacation looks like.

 Accommodation with Kitchen

-It’s always the better option as you have complete control over your baby’s nutrition.
+This is the better option as you have complete control over your baby’s meals.
 You can pack a few essentials and buy fresh produce from a local market.

 Essentials you can pack are: